melvinioso/underbar/README.md

 # Underbar

 This is a project I completed as a student at Hack Reactor.
 This project was worked on with a pair.
 Underbar is a reimplementation of the popular Underscore.js library.
+It is a collection of functional programming helpers without extending any built-in objects.

 ## Collection methods:
 - _.first()